Cancun Airport Safety and Travel Hacks

 Other travel friends of mine have used Goose Insurance that can help cover hotel costs, as well as Tinleg.
 Depending on your budget, length of trip, and activities will determine which one will be the absolute best choice.

 This is where my second recommendation comes in, that you need to have a backup plan for finances.
 We all spend a lot on vacation, so having a backup plan for at least $2500 for hotel costs at wherever you are staying is going to be imperative.
-You may get charged for the extended room stay, roomservice three times a day, additional Rona tests and more.
+You may get charged for the extended room stay, room service three times a day, additional Rona tests and more.

-I signed up for the Chase Sapphire Preferred card because of the travel trip protection features it has.
+I signed up for the Chase Sapphire Preferred Card because of the travel trip protection features it has.
 It also gives you points for travel and points you can use if you do get stuck at a hotel and don't have travel Rona insurance.
 I wouldn't recommend using points if you do get stuck because you won't get reimbursed for those by the travel insurance companies.

-If you flight gets cancelled or delayed it also provides a $500 coverage for a night of a hotel, meals and toiletries.
+If your flight gets cancelled or delayed it also provides a $500 coverage for a night of a hotel, meals and toiletries.
 Keep the receipts and then you have 90 days to submit those for reimbursement to their processing department.

 Takeaway for Cancun Safety & Travel Hacks

 I think I have said this about 12 times in this article already, but travel is different now - it isn't worse or better, just different.
 If you prepare, plan and research properly you can definitely do it and still have loads of fun - EVEN WITH INTERRUPTIONS.
 Cancun is a great airport in my opinion, there are standard processes, I quickly got through customs coming into the country - and if you arrive at the airport early enough it provides a seamless departure.

 If you have any other travel hack or suggestion to add you feel I missed, feel free to leave it down in the comments to help out the rest of the community.